 Being accused of taking another person’s property is something that needs to be taken seriously.
 Theft charges come with a range of penalties, all of which could have long-lasting consequences and leave you with a criminal record.

-At Stewart, Murray and Associates Law Group, we understand the complexities of these cases and are ready to step in and help you.
+At SMT Legal, we understand the complexities of these cases and are ready to step in and help you.
 We understand that people make mistakes, but do not believe that should ruin their lives.
 We also understand that there are times when people should not even be facing theft charges.
 If you need a theft attorney, call us today.

 What Kind Of Theft Charges Are There?